Tower Hill Insurance Exchange

 A: Almost nothing.
 Everything happening is being facilitated by Tower Hill Insurance.
 The only thing you will eventually need to do is read, sign, and return the “Subscriber Agreement” – since you’re an owner, but not involved in the day to day operations, you have to appoint an “Attorney-In-Fact” which is a fancy way of saying, you (as an owner) are just appointing someone else to make operational decisions for the entity on your behalf.
 You will get docs by mail, and if Tower Hill has your email on file, they will send you the paperwork through Docusign to review and approve.

 Q: Are there any differences from my prior policy?

 A: Yes, there are some.
 The goal was to be as similar as possible.
 There are mostly small differences in policy language/coverages with a few notable and important exceptions.
 Here are the ones that we think are the most important to know.

 SOLAR PANELS are now excluded on the standard policy (to keep premiums down for those without panels) and you can buy back solar panel coverage if you have them and want to have them covered.

 ANIMAL LIABILITY is now excluded on the standard policy (to keep premiums down for those without animals or who do not want to pay for that coverage) and you can buy back coverage if you choose.
-UPDATE THIS – If you were with Tower Hill Preferred your new policy will have their limited animal liability coverage automatically included.
-If you were with Tower Hill Signature and previously purchased their limited animal liability coverage, it will be included on your renewal.
+Even if you previously purchased their limited animal liability coverage, it may not have transferred to your new policy and you will need to read your actual policy documents – or just call our office and ask.
+We can very easily help answer that question and get it added back if necessary.
 Please review your actual policy language to confirm it is set up how you intended.